tuist/Noora/docs/content/components/prompts/single-choice.md

 # Single choice

 This component is a simple component that prompts the user to select a single option among many.
-It is a good way to get a quick answer from the user.

 | Property | Value |
 | --- | --- |